-There is one RP-TNC antenna connector on the top of the transceiver, allowing for connection of a half wave antennas or alternate antenna configurations.
-Always ensure that the antenna is securely connected for proper system operation.
+There are two RP-TNC antenna connectors on the top of the transceiver, allowing for connection of a two half wave antennas or alternate antenna configurations.
+Always ensure that the antennas are securely connected for proper system operation.

 The Transceiver antenna connectors are made to be water resistant, so outdoor use is acceptable.
 The cable connections on the bottom of the transceiver are not water tight, so always protect from immersion.
 In severely blowing rain, it may be prudent to protect with an RF transparent cover such as a Ziploc bag.